PsCustomObject/PsCustomObject.github.io/_posts/2024-07-27-PowerShell-Generate-Unique-Upn.md

 As mentioned both functions are still under development and I need to cleanup code and optimize some parts of it but the core functionality is there.

+As usual all the code is available on my [GitHub repository](https://github.com/PsCustomObject/PowerShell-Functions).

 I would love to receive feedback, ideas or implemntation ideas for them!